alfahami/banking/README.md

 ## Overview

 This is a Java project implementing the core functionalities of a banking system.
-It includes deposit, withdrawal, and transaction history features, following clean object-oriented design with encapsulated business logic — all without frameworks or external dependencies.
+It includes deposit, withdrawal, and transaction history features, following clean object-oriented design with encapsulated business logic, all without frameworks or external dependencies.

 ---